akorn/zfsbackup/README.md

 post-xfer exec = /path/to/zfsbackup/make-snapshot
 ```

 in `rsyncd.conf`.
-This script runs
+The `make-snapshot` script runs
-`/etc/zfsbackup/server.d/$RSYNC_MODULE_NAME` if it exists.
-The per-module
+`/etc/zfsbackup/server.d/$RSYNC_MODULE_NAME` if that exists, allowing its
+behaviour to be extended.
+This `/etc/zfsbackup/server.d/$RSYNC_MODULE_NAME`
-script will be passed the word "expires" as the first and only argument.
-It is
+per-module script will be passed the word "expires" as the first and only
-expected to output a date in unix epoch seconds (`date +%s`).
+argument.
+It is expected to output a date in unix epoch seconds (`date +%s`).

+The snapshot of the just-finished backup will be kept until this time and
+an `at(1)` job scheduled to remove it if `at(1)` is available.
 The snapshot
-will be kept until this time and an `at(1)` job scheduled to remove it if
-`at(1)` is available.
-The snapshot will have its `korn.zfsbackup:expires`
-property set to the expiry date.
+will have its `korn.zfsbackup:expires` property set to the expiry date.
 If no
 `/etc/zfsbackup/server.d/$RSYNC_MODULE_NAME` script is provided, internal
 defaults are used (heuristics based on day of week, day of month, day of
 year).
-These can be overridden in
+These can be overridden in `/etc/zfsbackup/server.conf` (see the
-`/etc/zfsbackup/server.conf` (see the `make-snapshot` script to get an idea
+`make-snapshot` script to get an idea how).
+Expiry can be set to "never" to
-how).
-Expiry can be set to "never" to never expire a snapshot.
+never expire a snapshot.

 Because the `at` job may not be run (for example, if the server is off), the
 cronjob `zfsbackup-expire-snapshots` is provided.
 It looks for zfs snapshots